rojalbati/qrcode-decode-otpToken/README.md

 # QR Code decode and get otpToken

-This showcase how we can decode QR Code and get the otpToken
+This repository showcase how we can decode QR Code and get the otpToken

 ## Usage
 Download this project and in terminal run the following command to install all the dependencies